mhwgoo/cambridge/README.md

 Supports looking up the Merriam-Webster Dictionary, with `-w` or `--webster` option.
 Webster has no foreign language translation in itself.

 ## Screenshots
+Look up a word/phrase in Cambridge Dictionary
 ![look up a word in Cambridge Dictionary](/screenshots/cambridge.png)

+Look up a word/phrase in Merriam-Webster Dictionary
 ![look up a word in Merriam-Webster Dictionary](/screenshots/webster.png)

 ## Why This